-Contemporaneously with the issuance of the 2004 Subordinate Lien Bonds, the NMFA entered into forward-starting interest rate exchange agreements (collectively, the "Forward-Starting Swap Agreements") under which the NMFA will be a fixed rate payor beginning on December 15, 2006 and ending on December 15, 2026 and having an aggregate notional amount of \$220,000,000 indicating an expectation on the part of the NMFA that it would be issuing variable rate obligations, which would be expected to be Subordinate Lien Bonds in a similar aggregate principal amount by that date.
+Contemporaneously with the issuance of the Series 2004A Bonds, the NMFA entered into forward-starting interest rate exchange agreements (collectively, the "Forward-Starting Swap Agreements") under which the NMFA will be a fixed rate payor beginning on December 15, 2006 and ending on December 15, 2026 and having an aggregate notional amount of \$220,000,000 indicating an expectation on the part of the NMFA that it will be issuing variable rate obligations, which would be expected to be Subordinate Lien Bonds in a similar aggregate principal amount by that date.
 The issuance of the Series 2006C Bonds will fulfill this expectation.
 Contemporaneously with the issuance of the 2004 Subordinate Lien Bonds, the NMFA also entered into other interest rate exchange agreements (the "2004 Swap Agreements").
-Payment obligations, other than termination payment obligations, of the NMFA with respect to the 2004 Swap Agreements and the Forward-Starting Swap Agreements (collectively, the "Swap Agreements") are Subordinate Lien Obligations.
+Payment obligations other than termination payment obligations of the NMFA with respect to the 2004 Swap Agreements and the Forward-Starting Swap Agreements (collectively, the "Swap Agreements") are Subordinate Lien Obligations.
 The Swap Agreements were entered into under a debt policy memorandum of understanding entered into by the NMFA and the Commission.
-Under that policy memorandum of understanding, an advisor to the NMFA, the Commission and the Department monitors the Swap Agreements to market monthly and a joint committee of the NMFA, the Commission and the Department regularly monitors the Swap Agreements.
+Under that policy memorandum of understanding, an advisor to the NMFA, the Commission and the Department marks the Swap Agreements to market monthly and a joint committee of the NMFA, the Commission and the Department regularly monitors the Swap Agreements.
 Termination payment obligations of the NMFA on the Forward-Starting Swap Agreements and the 2004 Swap Agreements are Junior Subordinate Lien Obligations.
-See "INTEREST RATE SWAPS."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2006A BONDS-Subordinate Debt."